-NMAC is delegated to authority to prioritize and direct the use of all team assignments for Complex Incident Management Teams (CIMTs), National Incident Management Organization (NIMO), and Area Command Teams as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons, NMAC engagement in IMT management will occur according to direction in the National Interagency Standards for Resource Mobilization.
+NMAC is delegated authority to prioritize and direct the use of all team assignments for Complex Incident Management Teams (CIMTs), National Incident Management Organization (NIMO), and Area Command Teams as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons.
+NMAC engagement in IMT management will occur according to direction contained herein.

-When situations warrant (determined by NMAC), rationale is required by NMAC for assignment of Complex NIMO, and Area Command Teams prior to mobilization.
+When situations warrant (determined by NMAC), rationale is required by NMAC for assignment of Complex, NIMO, and Area Command Teams prior to mobilization.